datreeio/datree/examples/README.md

 2. Using JSON Schema, create [custom rules](https://hub.datree.io/custom-rules-overview) that are relevant to your policy
 :point_right:ㅤYou can use this [online YAML Schema Validator](https://yamlschemavalidator.datree.io/) to easily test your custom rule logic before adding it to your policy
 3. Add the custom rules to your [policy file](https://hub.datree.io/policy-as-code#go-policiesyaml)
-4. Publish the policy (`datree publish policy-name.yaml`) and verify it is working as expected
+4. Publish the policy (`datree publish policy-name.yaml`) and verify it's working as expected

 ## :computer: How to submit a pull request
 1. Fork [Datree's project](https://github.com/datreeio/datree):